White Blood Cell (Stool)

 You might have this test if you have inflammatory diarrhea.
 Symptoms may include:

-Numerous small loose stools
+Numerous small loose or watery stools

 Blood or mucus in the stool

-Severe cramping in your abdomen
+Severe cramping or pain in your belly (abdomen)

 What other tests might I have along with this test?